bleech/flynt-docs/content/guide/configuration/page-templates.md

 WordPress uses the [template hierarchy](https://developer.wordpress.org/themes/basics/template-hierarchy/) to determine which PHP file to render for a given request.

-With Flynt, all template files can be found under the theme folder, in the `templates` directory.
+With Flynt, all template files can be found in the `templates` folder of the theme.

 By default, the following standard WordPress templates are included: